-We charge fees for transaction services to merchants for sales transactions completed on our platform, where we do not take control of the products provided by merchants at any point in the time during the transactions and do not have latitude over pricing of the merchandise.
-Transaction services fee is primarily determined as a percentage based on the purchase price of merchandise sold by the merchants.
-Revenues related to transaction services are recognized in consolidated statements of comprehensive income/(loss) at the time when our service obligations to the merchants are determined to have been completed under each sales transaction upon the confirmation of the receipts of goods by the consumers.
-The majority fees charged for transaction services are not refundable if and when consumers return the merchandise to merchants
+We charge fees expected to receive from transaction services to merchants for sales transactions completed on our platforms, where we do not take control of the products provided by merchants at any point in time during the transactions and do not have latitude over pricing of the merchandise.
+Revenues related to transaction services are recognized in consolidated statements of comprehensive income/(loss) at a point in time when our service obligations to the merchants are determined to have been completed under each sales transaction upon the confirmation of the receipts of goods by the consumers.